 At Delaware Hospice, our counselors are adept at helping children open up and understand that their feelings are normal, whether by asking them encouraging questions or engaging them in an art project or a game.

 Anticipatory grief support is one of the primary services offered through Delaware Hospice’s nationally recognized New Hope program, which helps children and young people ages 6-17 sort through the maze of emotions they’re experiencing before and after their loved one dies.
 In addition to anticipatory grief support and bereavement support, New Hope also offers a school support group program and a week-long camp for children who have experienced loss.

 Anticipatory grief support is the first step on the child’s grief journey.

 After a loss, a child will still have much to process.
 Anticipatory grief counseling can ease that transition by establishing a trusting relationship with a professional in advance, giving the child a sense of stability as they continue on their grief journey with a familiar face.

 As children move through different developmental stages, they’ll continue to have feelings of grief.
 For example, a child who has lost a loved one at age four will often boomerang back to grief when they turn age thirteen.
 Even though the loss has happened over nine years ago, as the child matures, they gain more insight into their loss and increase their ability to engage in abstract thinking.

 By helping children start processing their loss as early as possible, we can help children move forward with their grief in the healthiest way possible, giving them the tools and resources they need for the future.
-If you’d like more information about anticipatory grief support of a child you know, contact Delaware Hospice’s New Hope program at 800.838.9800 or email@example.com.
+If you’d like more information about anticipatory grief support for a child you know, contact Delaware Hospice’s New Hope program at 800.838.9800 or firstname.lastname@example.org.